 used almost all year round, both alone and in combination with other flavours for carp.

 Caramel used less often, but not rarely shows excellent efficiency.
 Caramel more often used for aromatisation of

 Without this fragrance, many think carp “do not want to eat”.
 Hemp seeds and hoods used for carp fishing.
 For most fishers, this flavour is essential, both in bait and in the nozzle.
 It can be used all year round.
 And now you can follow the link and know how to hemp seed for carp fishing.

 The flavour of garlic works excellent for carp fishing when combined with other smells.
 There is no limit to fantasy.
 Garlic +

 peach? – You are welcome; Garlic + honey + vanilla, – is also not bad.
 The reaction of carp in a particular pond is

-This is indeed not all the flavours that are used when fishing carp, but those are basic.
+It is indeed not all the flavours that used when fishing carp, but those are basic.
 Using these flavours for carp, you can significantly increase the chances of catching carp.